DhruvSavaj/tic-tac-toe/README.md

 You can add both player name

-End that's it, enjoy the game.
+And that's it, enjoy the game.